Customers with special needs

 - Customers with allergies

 Arriving early at the airport

-Specific early check-in requirements apply to itineraries between Canada and the U.S.
+Specific early check-in requirements apply to itineraries between Canada and the United States.

-For all other itineraries, you will need to check in at the airport at least 60 minutes in advance of the recommended check-in time for your flight if:
+For all other itineraries, you will need to check in at the airport at least an extra hour in advance of the recommended check-in time for your flight if:

-- You require medical oxygen (e.g. Medipak or CPAP), or need to use your personal oxygen concentrator (POC).
+- You require medical oxygen (for example Medipak service or CPAP machine), or need to use your personal oxygen concentrator (POC).

 - View list of approved POCs for travel on Air Canada flights.

 - Please note that your POCs must bear a label from the manufacturer to reflect that it has been tested to meet requirements for such devices set by the Canadian government.

 - You are travelling with an electric wheelchair.